mpieszczek/stackoverflow_scraping_R/README.md

 stack_quest <- strony[1:10] %>% map_dfr(zbieraj)
 ```

 This is university project, so conclusions are not exhaustive due to time restrictions of semester.

-You can check `Stack.html` to see results for whole history.
+Only some simple analysis was made.
 The `app.R` is a ShinyApp with some interactive time-series build on scrapped data.

+### For summary, you can check either `Stack.html` or `Stack.pdf`.